flyteorg/flytectl/docs/source/gen/flytectl_sandbox_start.rst

 Flyte Sandbox is a fully standalone minimal environment for running Flyte.
 It provides a simplified way of running Flyte Sandbox as a single Docker container locally.

-Starts sandbox cluster without any source code:
+Starts the Sandbox cluster without any source code:
 ::

  flytectl sandbox start